 Temperature varies across the island – the northern and eastern lowlands can be hot at about 33 Celsius (and it doesn’t seem to get much cooler when the sun goes down), while the southern beaches tend to hover around a more digestible 26 degrees.
 In Ubud in the centre, the temperature is moderated by its proximity to the central mountains and it can feel quite cool in the shade at 22 Celsius.
 The highland interior, which experiences year-round showers, is a good ten degrees lower than the coastal regions, and it can get to a cooler 18 degrees.

-In the resorts and Ubud, you will also be propositioned by Kijang drivers, who’ll happily volunteer to take you anywhere in their frequently tatty 4-wheeled drive vehicles.
+BY KIJANG: In the resorts and Ubud, you will also be propositioned by Kijang drivers, who’ll happily volunteer to take you anywhere in their frequently tatty 4-wheeled drive vehicles.
 The price is negotiable (your starting point should be roughly half of what’s initially asked) and, once you’ve found a driver and car you like, it’s worth making a regular arrangement with him: that way, you can fend off the other transport touts.

-Ferries ply between Bali and the major islands in Indonesia, including the Gilis, Java, Lombok and Komodo.
+BY BOAT: Ferries ply between Bali and the major islands in Indonesia, including the Gilis, Java, Lombok and Komodo.

 There’s a 30-day visa-on-entry fee, payable in US banknotes at the airport by visitors from certain countries including all of Europe, Australia and North America.

 There’s also a departure tax to pay when you leave the country; make sure you have enough money left for it!